noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

 To get evidence for or against the theory of the series releas being the reason for an increased cluster activity, we look at the subreddit relation between the two most important *Game of Thrones* themed subreddits: "freefolk" and "gameofthrones".
 Statistical evidence shows a slight increase in lasting subreddit relations in the weeks after the release of the first episode.
 The Cohen's d-test results in a value of 0.484, which signifies a moderate increase in activity and confirms our visual observations of earlier.
 This being said, the p-value of the event really causing this increase is only 0.16.
 This is clearly not inside the tolerance of 0.05 usually necessary to exclude the null hypothesis of the increase being not caused by the event.
 Still, a p-value of this magnitude *may* be an indicator of a correlation.

 Now the logical follow up question would be to see the values after the release of the last of season 6's episodes on June 26th.Indeed, we a decay in activity between the two subreddits "freefolk" and "gameofthrones".
-This decay however is quite a bit smaller, for Cohen's d being -0.374 and here we can clearly reject the hypothesis of the last episode of the season causing a break of previously forged bonds between "freefolk" and "gameofthrones", because our p-value proving it is 0.75,
+This decay however is quite a bit smaller, for Cohen's d being -0.374 and here we can reject the hypothesis of the last episode of the season causing a break of previously forged bonds between "freefolk" and "gameofthrones", because our p-value proving it is 0.28.

-We cannot conclusively confirm if season 6 of the series *Game of Thrones* really lead to increased cluster activity and lasting relationships between two of the series main subreddits, but we can tentatively say it lead to an increase in their bonds and clearly state there is no discernable decrease after the season ended.
+In the end, we cannot conclusively confirm if season 6 of the series *Game of Thrones* really lead to increased cluster activity and lasting relationships between two of the series main subreddits, but we can tentatively say it lead to an increase in their bonds and state that while there is decrease in inter-subreddit activity between "freefolk" and "gameofthrones", it is statistically not proven that the decrease stems from season 6's last episode being released.